 Low-dose corticosteroids: Dexamethasone 6mg once daily given orally or intravenously for ten days or until discharge (whichever happens earliest)

-Randomisation for children with PIMS-TS

-Children (≥1 year old) with clinical evidence of a hyperinflammatory state may be considered for randomisation if they meet the following criteria:

-Clinical evidence of PIMS-TS:

-significant systemic disease with persistent pyrexia, with or without evidence of respiratory involvement); and

-C-reactive protein ≥75 mg/L

-No medical history that might, in the opinion of the attending clinician, put the patient at significant risk if he/she were to participate in this aspect of the RECOVERY trial.

-(Note: Pregnancy and breastfeeding are not specific exclusion criteria.)

-Eligible participants may be randomised between the following treatment arms (see Appendix 3 for dose information):

-Tocilizumab by intravenous infusion

-Tocilizumab should be given as a single intravenous infusion over 60 minutes in 100ml sodium chloride 0.9%.
-A second dose may be given ≥12 and <24 hours later if, in the opinion of the attending clinician, the patient’s condition has not improved.

-Anakinra subcutaneously or intravenously once daily for 7 days or until discharge (if sooner).

-NB Anakinra will be excluded from the randomisation of children <10 kg in weight.

-No additional treatment

-The randomisation program will allocate patients in a ratio of 2:2:1 (tocilizumab:anakinra:no additional treatment) between the arms being evaluated in the second randomisation.
-Participants should receive standard management (including blood tests such as liver function tests and full blood count) according to their clinical need.

 Administration of allocated treatment

 The details of the allocated study treatments will be displayed on the screen and can be printed or downloaded.
 The hospital clinicians are responsible for prescription and administration of the allocated treatments.
 The patient’s own doctors are free to modify or stop study treatments if they feel it is in the best interests of the patient without the need for the patient to withdraw from the study (see section 2.10).
 This study is being conducted within hospitals.
 Therefore use of medication will be subject to standard medication reviews (typically within 48 hours of enrolment) which will guide modifications to both the study treatment and use of concomitant medication (e.g. in the case of potential drug interactions).